Todd-Owen-Mpeli/Web-Developer-Portfolio-Final-/README.md

 6. Responsive website using Bootstrap 5 class intergration for mobile & tablet view-width breakpoints.

 # Personal Improvements
+Although I have a fairly good understanding of git operations and connecting to a remote repository.
+I would like to have a better understanding of team-orientated Git operations in a team workflow.
+Specifically branch and merge this will initialize a more realistic team development workflow process.

+# Potential Future Features
 Although my portfolio is fairly functional and provides the minimum viable product of showcasing my projects and skill set.
 The current version of my portfolio requires a list of improvements.

 1. Re-building the entire website with React and Node.js
-2. More Team-orientated Git operations specifically branch and merge this will initialize a more realistic team development workflow process.
-Javascript functions for more interactive website, specifically HTML DOM element manipulation, displaying or removing items which are avaliable or sold out.

 # Deployment
 Deployed with github pages.
 (Near Future)